Frequently Asked Questions

 Can my grandchildren get in free with my membership?

-We are making some improvements to our membership program in December 2018.
+We are making some improvements to our membership program.
 Our $40 individual membership will become our Individual Plus One membership.
 The $40 price for this membership will remain the same with this improvement.
 Members at this level can bring one guest for free each visit to The Arboretum.

 Our $60 family membership will include six immediate family members.
-A combination of six parents, grandparents, kids and grandkids can come to the Arboretum without paying admission if they have a family membership.
+A combination of six parents, grandparents, kids, grandkids and the nanny can come to the Arboretum without paying admission if they have a family membership.
 The $60 fee for the membership will not change with this improvement.

 For more information on memberships, please visit dawesarb.org/support/membership/levels-and-benefits.